shmibblez/klang/db structure/user doc.md

   - if can't upload until isn't set or already passed, set to (current timestamp) + (# of violations) * (2 days)
 - in this case user can't respond after 7 day period since changes will be un-revertable
 - if user sends counter notice, notice will be considered resolved, & notice sender will be notified.
 Message sent to notice sender will say something like "User has sent a counter notice, we have to revert changes.
 Any further requests will have to be pursued legally.
 Upon reception of a court order to remove said content we can't really do anything else"

+## user deletion
+- when user deletes account:
+  - their user doc is marked as hidden & not explicit
+  - their profile image is deleted
+  - their username in rtdb is set to "0" (string of char "0").
+In app will show "deleted" in red
+  - their sounds & lists will not be deleted, they'll still exist
+  - their saved sounds & lists docs will be deleted, they'll be removed from all sound sub-docs that contain them (since only 100 get-all should be quick & easy), & all saved lists & sound save counts will be decremented
+  - following docs are deleted, following count is set to 0, all users now deleted user was following have follower count push false in rtdb (to decrease follower count)
+  - follower sub-collection with duplicate docs are kept for showing user in other user's following lists
+- if user goes to deleted user's account, it won't show profile image or username (username will show "deleted" in red), but it will still show deleted user's ringtones.
+Might show last username in light grey after it, ex: "deleted - chabz", with "deleted" in red and "- chabz" in light grey